HitmanJJ/CCNA_Course_Notes/Course_Notes/Ethernet_LAN_Switching_Part2.md

 THEREFORE the MINIMUM DATA PAYLOAD (PACKET) size is 46 BYTES!

 IF the PAYLOAD is LESS than 46 BYTES then PADDING BYTES are added (padding bytes are a series of 0's) until it equals to 46 BYTES.
+- Ex: a 34-byte packet will need to add 12 bytes of padding to get to the minimum size of 46 bytes (34 + 12 = 46)

 ---